 You've informed us, at ages 4 and 6, that you want wives and kids.
 You've also let us know that you're planning to live here in our house so that you can keep using the pool.
 That's not happening, by the way.
 And by the time you read this, you'll think we have too many rules here anyway.
 Get a loan.

-Imagine now, that future "you" has chosen a wife.
+Imagine now, that future you has chosen a wife.
 Say you decide together that she'll stay at home with the babies to raise them.
 That special girl of yours, she's going to need care that you won't understand.
 Knowing you boys, you'll choose energetic, intelligent women to join our family.
 I can't wait!

-1. Walking through life peacefully and within the security of consistent teaching.
-Maintaining a prayer life and a confidence that we are loved by a big God who cares for us.
+1. Walking through life peacefully with the two of you and providing the security of consistent teaching.
+Teaching you to pray and instilling confidence in you that we're loved by a God who cares.

 5. Cultivating an attitude of wonder, "never-give-up", and lifelong learning.
 God is constantly speaking and we'll discover new joys our entire lives if only we're open to them.

 They'll especially remember whether or not there was any patience left for them at the end of a long day.

-She'll carry the burden of shaping, teaching, and encouraging your children to be who God intended them to be.
-To learn and to grow, to become responsible and take pride in jobs well done.
+She'll also carry the burden of shaping, teaching, and encouraging your children to be who God intended them to be.
+To learn and to grow.
+To become responsible.
+To take pride in jobs well done.
 To make a beautiful, vital difference in the world.

-2. Write a letter to them today!
+2. Write a letter.